 We can say: Find a boy or a girl at school who seems lonely, who people tease, and offer to play with him.
 Stand up for someone when people are being mean, don’t join in.
 When you feel yourself getting angry, take the deepest breath you’ve ever taken and close your mouth until you know you can utter peaceful words.
 Don’t just NOT DO SOMETHING BAD.
 DO SOMETHING GOOD.
 Step up and be responsible for someone else.
 Every day.

 And I think this can start very very young, I even might try it out with Marielle who is 2-years-old.
 She will kick and scream when I tell her to hand over the pink hairbrush to her patient older sister, but why should I shy away from encouraging that just to avoid the fuss?
-Why not encourage her to act this why starting now?
+Why not encourage her to act in a better way starting now?